Document-level Event Extraction with Efficient End-to-end Learning of Cross-event Dependencies: Introduction

+Narratives are account of a series of related events or experiences \cite{Laurence:68}.
+Extracting events in literature can help machines better understand the underlying narratives.
+A robust event extraction system is therefore crucial for fully understanding narratives.

+Event extraction aims to identify events composed of a trigger of pre-defined types and the corresponding arguments from plain text \cite{Grishman2005NYUsEA}.
+To gain full information about the extracted events, entity coreference and event coreference are important, as demonstrated in \Cref{fig:coref_toy}.
+These two tasks require document-level modeling.
+The majority of the previous event extraction works focus on sentence level \cite{li-ji-2014-incremental, huang-etal-2020-biomedical, lin-etal-2020-joint}.
+Some later works leverage document-level features, but still extract events at the scope of sentence \cite{yang-mitchell-2016-joint,zhao-etal-2018-document, Wadden2019EntityRA}.
+More recently, \citet{du-cardie-2020-document} and \citet{du2020document} treat document-level event extraction as a template-filling task. \citet{li-etal-2020-gaia} performs event mention extraction and the two coreference tasks independently using a pipeline approach.
+However, none of the previous works learn entity and event coreference jointly with event mention extraction.
+We hypothesize that joint learning event mention extraction, event coreference, and entity coreference can result in richer representations and better performance.

-Learning cross-event dependencies is crucial for event extraction. \Cref{fig:dvn_toy} shows a real example from the ACE05 dataset on how learning dependencies among event mentions can help correct errors made by local trigger classifiers.
-However, efficiency is an challenge when extracting events at the scale of document.
+Moreover, learning cross-event dependencies is crucial for event extraction. \Cref{fig:dvn_toy} shows a real example from the ACE05 dataset on how learning dependencies among event mentions can help correct errors made by local trigger classifiers.
+However, efficiency is a challenge when modeling such dependencies at the scale of document.
 While some works attempted to capture such dependencies with conditional random field or other structured prediction algorithms on hand-crafted features \cite{li-etal-2013-joint,lin-etal-2020-joint}, these approaches subject to scalablility issue and require certain level of human efforts.
-In this work, we study end-to-end learning methods for an efficient energy-based structured prediction algorithm, Deep Value Networks (\DVN~), for document-level event extraction.
+In this work, we study end-to-end learning methods of an efficient energy-based structured prediction algorithm, Deep Value Networks (\DVN~), for document-level event extraction.